go-air/gini/README.md

 1. We can provide alternative licenses.
 All standard OSI approved open source licenses are available at a basic fixed rate, all other inquiries welcome.
+1. We can help you tune solvers or model problems.
+Gini is tuned for general purpose use.
+Modelling problems is a large field.
+For some applications, it is straightforward, for others, such as cryptography, it is not.
+It takes experience to do it well.
+Often enough Gini (as well as other solvers) will plow through random models in a snap, so we recommend you just try and contact us for this service only if things aren't working out.